 Sew the two 29 inch-by-8 inch fabric B pieces to the large fabric A piece with one on the top and one on the bottom.
 Use a 1/2-inch seam allowance.

 Press the seam allowance to the darker fabric, and then use pinking shears to finish the edge of the fabric (or use your favorite seam finish).

 Working on the right side of the fabric, topstitch 1/4 inch from the seam on the side with the pressed seam allowance.
 This creates a faux flat-felled seam.

 Cut the Apron Shape

-To create the angled top edges of the apron, mark the top edge 7 1/2" in from each side.
-Mark each side 12" down from the top.
+To create the angled top edges of the apron, mark the top edge 7 1/2 inches in from each side.
+Mark each side 12 inches down from the top.

-This slices through a seam, but when you sew the backing on, that seam secures the stitching.
+Place a cutting ruler on the angle between the top and side marks, and cut off the corner with a rotary cutter.
+This slices through a seam, but when you sew the backing on that seam will secure the stitching.

 Make the Apron Straps

 Sew each of the long strips of fabric B into tubes.
-Leave the ends open on the short piece and sew one end closed on each of the long pieces.
-Use a 1/4" seam allowance and pink the edge or use another seam finish.
+Leave the ends open on the short piece, and sew one end closed on each of the long pieces.
+Use a 1/4-inch seam allowance, and pink the edge or use another seam finish.